 The curriculum requires the completion of 52 credits, 43 of which must be taken at WCU.
 This will be completed by taking two core courses each semester (including summers) for 6 semesters, nine elective credits in the concentration, and the completion of a supervised disquisition.

 Cohort size is limited, so admissions are competitive.
 Applications must be submitted online through the Graduate School's Apply Yourself system.
-To apply, you must submit:
+To apply, candidates must submit:

 In addition, potential candidates for the cohort will be interviewed and asked to complete a writing exercise.
 Students who want to earn a superintendent's license must complete the requirements for a principal's license prior to applying for the EdD program.

-Please see the WCU page on current tuition information for students.
+Please see current tuition information for students.
 Additional fees may be assessed for this program.